-5. At this point you can ask the student(s) to send you a PDF showing examples of their work.
+At this point you can ask the student(s) to send you a PDF showing examples of their work.
 Some students will have portfolio websites that you can look through.
 If you like the work of a particular student, you can go ahead and engage them.
-Please note that we suggest to students that they ask for a 50% deposit before beginning work.
+Please note we encourage our students to ask for a deposit at an early stage of the project.
 If you like the work of several students and can’t choose, please feel free to contact us with a list of students, and we will be happy to give an opinion of their particular strengths.

 If you have any questions, please e-mail email@example.com or call us at 1 (604) 990-7820.

 Thank you for considering our students for your project.
 If you'd prefer to hire one of our grads please visit ideagradshow.com which has links to all of our grad portfolios or check our list of IDEA School of Design Grad Websites by Year.